 GENERATIONAL BENEFITS TO CHILDREN: There is ample evidence from all over the world that involved and engaged fatherhood has a positive impact on children, including effects that empower them to break gender stereotypes.
 Having an involved father helps boys to be more gender-equal and girls to have a greater sense of autonomy and empowerment.
 Research has shown that children of fathers who are positively involved in their lives have higher academic achievement, better cognitive and social skills, higher self-esteem, fewer behavioral problems, and increased tolerance of stress.
-Here are approximately 8 to 10 million nonresident fathers household States, there are approximately 8 to 10 million nonresident fathers have involvement in their children's lives continues to the same effect.
-There is also evidence that sons who report their fathers were more involved in caregiving and modeled more equitable household decision-making are themselves more genderequitable in their views.
+Here are approximately 8 to 10 million nonresident fathers Positive involvement in their children's lives continues to the same effect.
+There is also evidence that sons who report their fathers were more involved in caregiving and modeled more equitable household decision-making are themselves more gender-equitable in their views.
 They are also less likely to use violence against female partners as adults.